Critical Ecosystem Partnership Fund (CEPF)

 - Geographic Specificity Required: Projects must be in active CEPF biodiversity hotspots.
 Check current calls for eligible countries

-- Community-Driven Approach: CEPF prioritizes local civil society leadership, Indigenous peoples, and community-based organizations
+- Community-Driven Approach: CEPF prioritises local civil society leadership, Indigenous peoples, and community-based organisations

 - Sustainability is Key: Demonstrate how conservation impacts will continue beyond the grant period